mclmarques/Linux-on-Mac/README.md

 10. Uncomment the line with the comand to spoof osx (remove #)
 11. press crtl + o and then y
 12. reboot
-13. now you should reboot, and be able to choose which ps to boot from using rEFInd
+13. now you should reboot, and be able to choose which os to boot from using rEFInd

+**Enabling nvidia prime on Ubuntu**
+1. Once booted into Ubuntu, we need to check that the iGPU is detected.
+Dor that run: "lspci | grep VGA" You should see 2 entries, one for Intel and one for Nvidia
+2. On terminal run "sudo apt install nvidia-driver-470"
+3. Reboot
+4. Go to https://github.com/0xbb/gpu-switch and download the zip file, uncompressed it and do cd PathToFolder
+5. On the folder run "sudo gpu-switch -i" and them reboot
+6. If everything wen't ok once you reboot and open nvidia-settings, you shoudl see that on-demand is the selected options.
+As a side note, i don't really know whu only using Intel GPU is grey out, but trying to do so from the terminal usually bricks the OS.
+My recomendation is to leave on demand always.